 Outside of the huge benefit of eventually obtaining a Portuguese passport, thereby becoming an EU citizen, one of the main reasons people apply for this programme is to be able to benefit from freely moving around, living and working in any one of the Schengen countries, as well as having access to Portugal’s public education and health care systems.
 Applicants are eligible for a Portuguese passport after five years.

 Golden Visa process

 The process for someone buying a property in Lisbon and combining their investment with the application for a Golden Visa is quite simple.
 As long as an investor follows the correct process, aided by an expert such as a Golden Visa lawyer, then everything can happen smoothly.
-One of the biggest areas which cause delays to the process with the organisation of an investor’s documents and information.
+One of the biggest areas to cause delays to the process is the organisation of an investor’s documents and information.
 Here is an overview of the main steps across the five-year path to EU Citizenship.

 The NHR programme

 Tax-free living in Portugal: is it really possible?
 Almost.
-The country’s Non-Habitual Residence (NHR) allows those who become fiscal residents in Portugal to benefit from special, reduced rates, or even no taxation at all, on income generated outside the country — such as profits and dividends — and flat low rates on income generated within Portugal’s borders during 10 years of the programme’s duration.
+The country’s Non-Habitual Residence Programme (NHR) allows those who become fiscal residents in Portugal to benefit from special, reduced rates, or even no taxation at all, on income generated outside the country — such as profits and dividends — and flat low rates on income generated within Portugal’s borders during 10 years of the programme’s duration.

 Main benefits of the NHR

 *Conditions to be analysed on a case-by-case basis.